Levels of DBS Check

-Care Check provides three levels of DBS checks which correspond to the type of job an applicant is looking to fulfil.
+Care Check provides three levels of DBS check which correspond to the type of job an applicant is looking to fulfil.
 It is a vital part of the process for those looking to start a role that involves working with children and vulnerable people.
-A DBS Check replaced CRB Checks when the Disclosure and Barring Service was formed in 2012.
+The DBS Check replaced CRB Checks when the Disclosure and Barring Service was formed in 2012.

 Enhanced DBS Check

 An Enhanced DBS Check looks at the complete criminal history of an individual and is a mandatory process for job roles that involve working with children and vulnerable adults in places such as care homes, hospitals and schools.
-This ensures those who could present a risk are prevented from working with them.
+This ensures those who could present a risk are prevented from working within these spaces.

 What Does an Enhanced DBS Check Show?